Live Previewing a Theme

 To initialize a new

-.stencil configuration file and start live preview, run the following commands in a terminal:
+config.stencil.json configuration file (if using Stencil V3.1 release or later) and start live preview, run the following commands in a terminal:

 stencil start will output several URLs: